-This is known as the MPAA and is the amount of tax-free retirement savings you can make to a DC scheme in a tax year if you fall into this category.
-Irrespective of your earnings, if the MPAA applies then for the 2016/17 tax year your DC retirement savings must be restricted to £10,000 p.a. to avoid a tax charge.
-In the Autumn Statement, the Chancellor announced a proposal to reduce the MPAA to £4,000 p.a. from April 2017.
+This is known as the MPAA, and is the amount of tax-free retirement savings you can make to a DC scheme in a tax year if you fall into this category.
+Irrespective of your earnings, if the MPAA applies then your DC retirement savings must be restricted to £4,000 p.a. (£10,000 p.a. before April 2017) to avoid a tax charge.